 You Listen to Your Child’s Story but Who Listens to Yours?

-Supporting adoptive parents - not just the child - because parents’ mental health matters too
+Support and therapy for adoptive parents - not just the child - because your mental health matters too

 Feeling struggle doesn’t mean you are failing